Fayette Historic State Park & Townsite

 Plan to spend a minimum of two hours (you can easily fill a day) exploring the townsite’s visitor center and 20 buildings to learn how this little iron smelting town helped transform America between 1867 and 1891.
 If history isn’t your motivation to stop, then the recreational fun will be in this 711-acre park that wraps around Snail Shell Harbor off Lake Michigan’s Big Bay de Noc.
 Be sure to check out our Fayette blog, too!

-The park is located at 4785 II Road, Garden, MI.
-From US-2, take M-183 17 miles south through the Garden Peninsula.
+The park is at 4785 II Road, Garden.
+From U.S. 2, take M-183 17 miles south through the Garden Peninsula.

 The peaceful townsite overlooking Snail Shell Harbor with its weathered buildings and stone furnaces is a far cry from Fayette’s booming days when noise and billowing smoke filled the soot-blackened air.
 The town’s founder, Fayette Brown, general manager of the Jackson Iron Company in Cleveland, Ohio, strategically chose this site for an iron smelting operation in 1867.

 Brown knew the site’s proximity to the Upper Peninsula iron mines would lower Jackson Iron’s production costs.
 Being on the harbor would make it easier to transport people, supplies and iron ore to and from the remote town.
 The harbor’s ancient white limestone cliffs would be a nearby source of flux needed to purify the molten iron and for construction materials to build the town.
 Hundreds of acres of forests on the Garden Peninsula would provide wood for making charcoal to fuel the blast furnaces.
 Add the gorgeous scenery and Brown was confident if he built the company town here, workers would come.

 Immigrants poured in from Canada, Britain and other northern European countries